yingfeng/xindex/README.md

 ## Build and Run

-We use CMake to build XIndex.
+We use CMake to build SIndex.

 ```shell
 $ cmake . -DCMAKE_BUILD_TYPE=Release  # or -DCMAKE_BUILD_TYPE=Debug for more debug information